 If you know me then you also know my love for fennel seeds and how I used that to make the yummy chicken cutlets.
 We use them here too 😋

 A good gravy is made when we take time and go through each layer of cooking with cues from the aroma and texture.
-Though this is a one-pot recipe, it is definitely not a dump all and pressure cook kinda recipe.
-So let me tell you in brief how this pepper chicken gravy is made.
+Though this is a one-pot recipe, it is NOT a dump-all and pressure-cook kinda recipe.
+So let me show you how this pepper chicken gravy is made.
 As with every cooking, first, keep the ingredients ready.

 Sauteing Onion